savanna4747/savanna4747/README.md

 ## Welcome to Savanna's Repo 👋

-🎓 B.A. in Data Science, New York University (May 2026)
+🎓 B.A. in Data Science, Minor in Politics, New York University (May 2026)

 🤖 Interested in AI, Data Analytics, and Machine Learning